 I use an encrypted android phone that can be turned off remotely or permanently bricked if necessary.
 If it is ever out of my possession, I can still track it, shut it down, or stop it from ever working again.
 This phone operates over the same VPN as my computer, regardless of where I am in the world.

 I don’t save any contacts or names on this device, so you’ll forgive me if sometimes I need to ask who you are, even if we’ve interacted before.
 My brain can remember a lot of numbers, but not always right away.
+I promise you won’t be forgotten, even if your phon number is (momentarily).

 I like the Telegram app a lot and it functions exactly the same way as most text message or chats that people are accustomed to.
 There’s no new interface to learn or new features to sign up for.
 The key difference is that Telegram offers a function called “secret chat” that is encrypted on both sides (my phone and yours – not able to be intercepted by any third parties) and does not store messages on any server or computer in the middle.
 Additionally, messages can be set to self destruct, leaving no trace of the sender or what was said.
 It’s a safer way to talk details, and share intimate information or photos.